12 Things Psychiatrists Wish You Knew About Schizophrenia

 Schizophrenia develops slowly

 “The disorder usually develops gradually,” says Dr. Mueser.
 Symptoms often appear during adolescence.
 Early signs can include difficulty in managing relationships, organizing information, and dealing with school, work, or social settings.
 “The person may have some odd thoughts or beliefs,” adds Dr. Mueser.
-Find out facts about your brain you never knew.
+(Find out brain facts you never knew.)